hjerpbakk/transparent-png/README.md

 python transparent_png.py -o 100 50
 ```

-Creates an image of size 100x50, optimizes it using ImageOptim (if available on macOS) or PNGOUT (*nix or Windows) and saves the image to the current directory
+Creates an image of size 100x50, optimizes it using ImageOptim (if available on macOS) or PNGOUT (*nix or Windows) and saves the image to the current directory.

 ## Running through Docker